 Also, inquire from the bride’s parents about the Traditional Engagement List.
 You also want to find out if your desired wedding date will work for them.
 If not, choose another date that works for you and them.

 - Traditional Engagement List and Bride Price => Yoruba Engagement List | Igbo Engagement/ Marriage List | Edo (Esan) Engagement List

 This guest count should guide you on the size of the venue to look for, and the quantity of food and drinks required.

 Caterers charge by per plate of food, and so will ask you for the number of guests to know how much to charge you for catering.

 - READ MORE: How to Reduce Your Guest List to Fit Your Wedding Budget

 - Hire a wedding planner if you won’t have time to do the legwork.

-8. Start Attending Marriage Counselling: Register for and start marriage counseling sessions with your church/ worship house.
+Register for and start marriage counselling sessions with your church/ worship house.

-10. Look for Suitable Wedding Vendors (caterer, photographer, cake baker, DJ/ live band, venue decorator, couple’s outfit stores, etc.).
+Browse venues and vendors listings and ask people you know for contacts of vendors (caterer, photographer, cake baker, DJ/ live band, venue decorator, couple’s outfit stores, etc.).